 - Share your IT knowledge with people with VIs.

-- Welcome people to our drop-in’s and look after them.
+- Welcome people to our face to face services and groups.

 - Help with our admin to keep us running smoothly.